 But his achievements and those of his company are undeniable, and go way beyond investor reports or quarterly losses.
 Musk-run ventures are the reason we have freely available design patents for electric vehicles, and have pushed the previously stagnant aerospace industry.
 Most importantly, Elon has not only shown the ability to lead his companies, but has been able to sell consumers, and the world, on the promise of a different future.

 There is much to look forward to from Musk.
 The Roadster, set to launch in 2020, will become the fastest car ever made with its 0 to 60 time of 1.9 seconds.
 Musk is also setting sights on other forms of transportation; in 2013, he released a concept for a new form of transportation called the “Hyperloop,” an invention that would foster commuting between major cities while severely cutting travel time.
 Ideally resistant to weather and powered by renewable energy, the Hyperloop would propel riders in pods through a network of low-pressure tubes at speeds reaching more than 700 mph.
 While noting that it could take up to a decade to be built, Musk has already set up a business to help with its development.

-After developing five companies and counting, the real question is what Musk will achieve next and how he will continue to fulfil his visionary ideas.
+After developing five companies and counting, the real question is what Musk will achieve next and how he will continue to fulfill his visionary ideas.
 We believe deeply in Tesla’s mission to accelerate the transition towards a low carbon future, which is why we have proudly chosen Tesla as the car we raffle off in order to fundraise to further our own mission to pass carbon pricing legislation.
 We just wrapped up our third carbon pricing awareness raffle, giving away three brand new Teslas on New Year’s day.
 We’re excited to see what Elon comes up with next and feature his latest innovations in our future raffles.
 If you’d like to know when we launch our 2019 raffle and have a chance to buy tickets, enter here.